doylesee/cdw-cws/README.md

 This migration introduced several complex structural hurdles:

 **Design Fragmentation**<br />
-Over years of ad-hoc updates, the legacy sites suffered from extreme visual inconsistencies.
-Margins, paddings, color hex codes, and typography scales varied from section to section because no centralized design system existed.
+Over years of ad-hoc updates, the legacy sites suffered from visual inconsistencies.
+Margins, paddings, color hex codes, and typography varied from section to section because no centralized design system existed.

 **Legacy Data Migration**<br />
 Many existing recruitment and culture blogs had to be safely exported from the previous career sites, and accurately mapped to fit into the new global architecture without losing historic search engine positioning (SEO) or breaking embedded media.

 **Multi-lingual Compliance**<br />
-Meeting strict Canadian localization support required the entire unified global portal to natively support seamless language toggling between English and French.
+Meeting Canadian localization support required the entire unified global portal to natively support seamless language toggling between English and French.

 <br />